 In the UK, family estrangement is common but little discussed.
 There is a great reluctance to talk about it here.
 In the US and Australia these issues are much more openly acknowledged and discussed.
 The US website Estranged Stories and the UK website Stand Alone are rich sources of information.

 The reasons for conflict vary, but they’re hardly a surprise.
 Some adult children have ended relationships with parents due to traumatic childhoods.
 They were abused (including physical and sexual abuse, neglect, emotional abuse) or grew up with parents who were alcoholics or drug users.
 Sometimes family disputes are over money.
 However, in the majority of cases the reasons for estrangement are not so clear-cut.
 There are recurring themes, however, which repeat in commentary from adult children who have ‘divorced’ their parents:

 - “You Weren’t a Good Parent”

 - “You Broke Up Our Family”

 - “You Still See Me as a Child”

 Other labels that are often used are the psychological disorders ‘bipolar’ and ‘narcissistic’ but the labels are often casually applied, without any professional diagnosis.

 Mainly, adult children say that they did it for the good of their families, or for their own good.
 When asked about reconciliation, answers vary.
 Some say any attempt at communication is harassment.

 Interestingly in an Estranged Stories survey, however, around 60% of adult children said that they would like to be reconciled.
 The steps cited most often that could affect a reconciliation were apologies from parents, parents taking responsibility, and boundary setting.

 Do you need more advice regarding family law?
-Visit our free family law advice hub for more information.
+There’s lots more free information available in the family law advice hub.